SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 ---
 title: Calling the PnP provisioning engine from a site script
-description: Build a complete SharePoint site design using the PnP provisioning engine ms.date: 07/04/2020
+description: Build a complete SharePoint site design using the PnP provisioning engine ms.date: 11/25/2020
 localization_priority: Priority
 ---

 # Calling the PnP provisioning engine from a site script

 > [!NOTE]
 > This article uses a version of PnP PowerShell that is currently in pre-release and planned to GA in January 2021.
-As Azure Functions run PowerShell Core, you will have to use this version of PnP PowerShell in your Azure function.
+As Azure Functions run PowerShell Core, you'll have to use this version of PnP PowerShell in your Azure Function.
 For more information about this version of PnP PowerShell see https://pnp.github.io/powershell.

 Site designs offer a great way to standardize the look and feel of your site collections.
 However, you can't do some things with site designs, like add a footer to every page.
 You can use the PnP provisioning engine to create a template that you can use to provision an Application Customizer to a site.
 This Application Customizer can then update your page design, for example to register a footer on every page.